 There are multiple medical centers in South Korea treating women (and men) with breast cancer.
-Yonsei Severance Hospital, Ajou University Hospital, Asan Medical Center and Samsung Medical Center are among the best medical institutions.
+Yonsei Severance Hospital, Ajou University Hospital and Samsung Medical Center are among the medical institutions posting the highest survival rate for breast oncology in Asia.

-Here you will find a table with key information about breast cancer diagnosis, treatment and surgery in South Korea:
+Here you will find a table with price information about breast cancer diagnosis, treatment and surgery in South Korea:

 |Procedure||Pre surgery test (out-patient)|